 Thus, by the logic of NSDNR, harvesting systems that simulate Frequent Disturbance Regimes, i.e. clearcutting, would be appropriate on 43% of the landbase, while harvesting systems that simulate Infrequent and/or Gap Disturbance Regimes would be appropriate on 51% of the landbase.
 Yet NSDNR has backed away from defining a percentage figure for clearcuts and most harvests continue to be clearcuts while the province claims that “all harvest treatments are aligned with the nature-based requirements of Nova Scotia’s lands”.

-On top of that, it is unlikely that NSDNR’s estimate of the proportion of the landbase that is dominated by Frequent Disturbance Regimes (43%) would stand up to peer review.
+On top of the considerations above that indicate there is an over-representation of even-aged management compared to NSDNR’s estimates of the percentage of Frequent Disturbance Regimes on the Nova Scotian landscape, it is unlikely that NSDNR’s estimate of that percentage (43%) would stand up to peer review.
 That estimate is given in a NSDNR 2008 document Mapping Nova Scotia’s Natural Disturbance Regimes).
 This document has not been subject to a rigorous, independent external review as would occur, for example, if it were submitted for publication in a reputable scientific journal.

 An internal review of an earlier version of the document revealed by a FOIPOP concluded:

 The conclusion that nearly 50% of our provincial forested landscape is prone to frequent stand initiating disturbances is very questionable. – DNR_internal_critique “Obtained through Freedom of Information Request to NSDNR, July, 2006” Accessed at www.novascotiaforests.ca, 2 Dec, 2013